Skip to content

 A queue consists of a pair of pointers, one pointing to the front element, which is the first in a linked list of queue_cells, the other pointing directly to the last cell in this list.
 If the queue is empty, both pointers are NULL.

-Abstractly, a queue just represents a list, so we can reuse the List type from the list examples earlier in the tutorial.
+Abstractly, a queue just represents a list, so we can reuse the List type from the list examples earlier in the tutorial as the result type when we take a queue from the heap.

 /*@